From the She Said/She Said series of movie reviews ...

 Amanda: At times, it felt like a game of indie-movie Mad Libs, in which the writer filled in blanks like "mentally challenged sibling's weird obsession" and "cheesy dance moves."

 N: The arc of the plot is fairly formulaic: Imogene (Wiig) loses everything she has, and goes back home (to her New Jersey boardwalk hometown, rich with all-too-true stereotypes) on a quest to find herself.
-She finds out something quite life-changing about her past, and is never the same again.
-She also endures a series of humiliations as a result of losing her boyfriend and job—like sleeping in a sheet-fort in her childhood home's living room because her mom is renting out her room.
-But despite the funny, occasionally touching parts of the movie, there were cliché moments that rubbed us the wrong way:
+She finds out something quite life-changing about her past, after which point she's never the same again.
+She also endures a series of humiliations as a result of losing everything—like sleeping in a sheet-fort in her childhood home's living room because her mom is renting out her room.
+But despite the funny, occasionally touching parts of the movie, there were cliché moments that rubbed us the wrong way.

 Cliché #1: The guy who dumps the main character has no personality except "douche."

 A: We don't learn much about Imogene's ex during the movie.
 He appears to work in finance, he's emotionally distant, and he looks a bit like Scott Disick.
 There's no evidence of what sparked their romance in the first place.
 So when he leaves her like an empty tube of hair product (I mean he really looks like Scott Disick), we don't really care.
 He's just there to jump-start the plot.

 Cliché #2: A single woman is an unhappy woman.